A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: Latent Space Interpretability Techniques

 \subsection{DBSR-LS}

-DBSR promotes shared-sparsity pattern and task-specific sparsity pattern in regression coefficient matrices in a multi-task supervised learning setting \citep{dirty-model}.
-We make a novel use of DBSR towards LS disentanglement by treating each LD as a separate regression task and leveraging shared and task-specific sparsity to identify feature–latent associations.
-Intuitively, this formulation decomposes latent–feature relationships into components that are unique to individual LDs and components that are shared across multiple LDs, providing a structured view of how information is distributed in the latent space.
-DBSR-LS estimates two regression coefficient matrices $\D$ and $B$ via minimizing the following loss function, $\bs{\mu}_{Z,n\times1}^{(k)}$ contains the posterior means of the $k$-th latent variables of the $n$ inputs and $X^{(k)}_{n\times p}$ is the corresponding design matrix comprising the observed features. $\D$ and $B$ are both of dimension $p\times K$, and $D[,k]$ and $ B[,k]$ are the respective $k$-th column.
-Both $\|D\|_{1,1} = \sum_{i=1}^{p} \sum_{k=1}^{K} |D_{ik}| $ and $\|B\|_{1,\infty} = \sum_{i=1}^{p} \max_{k} |B_{ik}|$ promotes sparsity, but the former captures the latent-dimension-specific sparsity whereas the latter represents shared sparse structures across the LDs.
-As a result, nonzero entries in $\D$ indicate features associated distinct LDs.
-Eq.~\eqref{eqn:dirty} is formulated using the posterior means $\bs{\mu}_{Z}$ as the response variable.
-An alternative is to use random samples $\z$ from its posterior distributions; but we expect $\bs{\mu}_{Z}$ would lead to more stable estimates.
+DBSR promotes shared-sparsity pattern and task-specific sparsity pattern in regression coefficients in a multi-task supervised learning setting \citep{dirty-model}.
+We make a novel use of DBSR towards latent space separation and interpretability by treating each LD as the outcome of a different regression task and leveraging the shared and task-specific sparsity to identify feature–latent associations.
+This formulation decomposes the associations into components unique to individual LDs and those shared across multiple LDs, providing a structured view of how information is distributed across LDs.
+In particular, DBSR-LS estimates two regression coefficient matrices $D$ and $B$ via minimizing the following loss $\bs{\mu}_{Z,n\times1}^{(k)}$ contains the posterior means of the $k$-th latent variables of the $n$ samples and $\x^{(k)}_{n\times p}$ is the corresponding design matrix comprising the observed features. $D$ and $B$ are both of dimension $K\times p$ with $D_{[k,]}$ and $ B_{[k,]}$ denoting their $k$-th columns.
+While both $\|D\|_{1,1} = \sum_{j=1}^{p} \sum_{k=1}^{K} |D_{kj}| $ and $\|B\|_{1,\infty} = \sum_{j=1}^{p} \max_{k} |B_{kj}|$ promotes sparsity, the former captures the latent-dimension-specific sparsity whereas the latter represents shared sparse structures across the LDs.
+As a result, nonzero entries in $D$ indicate features associated distinct LDs.
+Eq.~\ref{eqn:dirty} is formulated using the posterior means $\bs{\mu}_{Z}$ as the response variable.
+An alternative is to use random samples from the posterior distribution though we expect $\bs{\mu}_{Z}$ yields more stable estimates.

-Fig.~\ref{fig:DBSR_chart} provides a conceptual illustration of DBSR-LS, highlighting the construction of the multi-task regression problem in latent space.
-Alg.~\ref{alg:DBSR-LS} lists the steps for DBSR-LS.
-For hyperparameters shared with Alg.~\ref{alg:FVH}, their specifications in Alg.~\ref{alg:DBSR-LS} are similar.
-For those unique to Alg.~\ref{alg:DBSR-LS} (i.e., $\lambda_B\ge 0, \lambda_D\ge0$), they can be tuned to balance sparsity in the regression coefficients with prediction accuracy -- large values may lead to overly sparse $\hat{\D}$ while small values may have limited power to identify the learned disentanglement.
-The default algorithm output is $|\hat{\D}|$ ($\hat{\D}$ may provide additional insights in some cases (see App.~P.2 for an example) and identifies features relevant for each LD to aid the interpretation of learned disentanglement.
+Alg.~\ref{alg:DBSR-LS} lists the pseudo-code for DBSR-LS.
+For hyperparameters shared with Alg.~\ref{alg:FVH}, their specifications are similar.
+For those unique to Alg.~\ref{alg:DBSR-LS} (i.e., $\lambda_B\ge 0, \lambda_D\ge0$), they can be tuned to balance sparsity in the regression coefficients with prediction accuracy -- large values may lead to overly sparse $\hat{D}$ while small values may limit the disentanglement capacity of DBSR-LS.